- Places to Explore

 The lower floors feature exhibitions of contemporary artists such as Kara Walker and Gordon Matta-Clark as well as retrospective exhibitions that focus on movements and themes in American art.

 After 6 pm on Friday the price of admission is pay-what-you-wish.
-On some of those nights the Whitney Live series presents new artists and reinterpretations of American classics.
+On some Fridays the Whitney Live series presents new artists and reinterpretations of American classics.
 Be forewarned that this combination may result in long lines.

 The Untitled restaurant in the basement (by Danny Meyer of the Union Square Café), serves updated diner classics; it's open for breakfast and lunch, Tuesday through Saturday, and for dinner Thursday through Saturday.

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots